Thom Yorke: Personal life

-Yorke lives in Oxfordshire.
-He practises yoga and meditation.
-He has suffered from anxiety and depression, which he treats with exercise, yoga and reading.
-Yorke's only sibling, his younger brother Andy, was the singer of the band Unbelievable Truth from 1993 until 2000.

 For 23 years, Yorke was in a relationship with the artist and lecturer Rachel Owen, whom he met while studying at the University of Exeter.
-In 2012, Rolling Stone reported that Owen and Yorke were not married.
+In 2012, Rolling Stone reported that Owen and Yorke were unmarried.
 However, The Times later found that they had married in a secret ceremony in Oxfordshire in May 2003.
 Their son, Noah, was born in 2001, and their daughter, Agnes, in 2004.
-Agnes collaborated on the artwork and Noah played drums on two tracks on Yorke's 2018 soundtrack album Suspiria.
-In September 2021, Noah released a song, "Trying Too Hard (Lullaby)"; NME likened its "ghostly" arrangement to Radiohead's album In Rainbows.

 In August 2015, Yorke and Owen announced that they had separated amicably.
 Owen died from cancer on 18 December 2016, aged 48.
 In September 2020, Yorke married the Italian actress Dajana Roncione in Bagheria, Sicily.
-Roncione appears in the video for the Radiohead song "Lift" and Yorke's short film Anima.
+Roncione appears in the video for the Radiohead song "Lift" and the Anima film.
+They live in Oxford.

+On Yorke's 2018 soundtrack album Suspiria, his son, Noah, played drums on two tracks and his daughter, Agnes, collaborated on the artwork.
+In September 2021, Noah released a song, "Trying Too Hard (Lullaby)".
+NME likened its "ghostly" arrangement to Radiohead's album In Rainbows.
+Noah has since released several more songs, and performs with James Knott as the noise duo Hex Girlfriend.
+Yorke's younger brother and only sibling, Andy, is the singer of the band Unbelievable Truth.

+Yorke practises meditation.
+In 2004, he said he had "dabbled" in Buddhism.
+He has suffered from anxiety and depression, which he treats with exercise, yoga and reading.
+While recording in California with Atoms for Peace, Yorke took up surfing, which he said taught him patience in creativity.
+In 2023, an extinct stingray species was named Dasyomyliobatis thomyorkei in his honour.